Easy Delicious Vegetable Broth Powder

 Notes

-- Teaspoon: Store a small measuring teaspoon in your container so that you are not continually washing a rewashing the same spoon as I use this mixture so often.
+- Time Saving Tip: Store a small measuring spoon in your container so that you are not continually washing a rewashing the same spoon as I use this mixture so often.
 (See my post on saving time with tools for more ideas for your spoons!)

-- Multiple Batches: Make this in 2-3 batches at a time.
-Again, saves preparation time.
+- Multiple Batches: Make this in 2-3 batches at a time to save on prep time.

 - Celery Salt: Here's how to make Homemade Celery Salt.